e3modelling/OPEN-PROM/docs/model/04_supply_sectors.md

 The estimation of required resources relies on input–output relationships, derived as ratios based on the total transformation output of each supply sector.
 This allows OPEN-PROM to link upstream resource use with downstream fuel production in a transparent and internally consistent manner, without representing each individual facility in engineering detail.

-A specific and more detailed treatment is applied to biomass, reflecting its role as both an energy carrier and a land-constrained resource.
-Biomass supply is represented using supply curves derived from the linkage with the MAgPIE land-use model (or its emulator), which incorporate biomass potential, land availability and competing land uses.
-As a result, biomass becomes an explicitly constrained resource that competes across alternative uses, including fuel production and carbon removal pathways such as bioenergy with carbon capture and storage (BECCS).
+A specific and more detailed treatment is applied to biomass, reflecting its role as both an energy carrier and a land-constrained resource, which couples it to land availability and competing land uses.
+The way the land-use linkage enters the price block depends on which switch is set, and the two paths are distinct:

+- **Emulator path** (`landUseEmulator` = `globiom` or `magpie`).
+Pre-fitted coefficient tables — `iBmswasSupplyCoef_<source>.csv` (a supply curve $P = a + b\,Q^{c}$), `iBmswasLandEmisCoef_<source>.csv` (a land-emission curve $Em = ea + eb\,Q$) and `iBmswasAgriEmis_<source>.csv` (Q-independent agricultural CH₄/N₂O) — are read into GAMS, so the biomass price responds endogenously to biomass demand within a single OPEN-PROM solve.
+This is the default (`globiom`).
+- **Full iterative soft-link** (`softLinkMAgPIE = on`).
+The biomass price is **not** an in-GAMS supply curve: a full MAgPIE run writes `iPrices_magpie.csv`, which OPEN-PROM reads to fix biomass prices for the next iteration.
+The two models are iterated to convergence (task 7).
+When this switch is on it overrides the emulator.

+In either case biomass becomes an explicitly constrained resource that competes across alternative uses, including fuel production and carbon-removal pathways such as bioenergy with carbon capture and storage (BECCS).

 :::{seealso}
-The biomass supply curves come from the land-use coupling described in {ref}`magpie-link`.
+The emulator curves and the iterative price feedback are described under the land-use coupling in {ref}`magpie-link`.
 :::

 Through this structure, the supply sectors are capable of consistently tracking both primary and secondary energy production for each region, ensuring that domestic production, transformation processes, imports and exports jointly satisfy demand.
 Overall, these supply sectors provide a coherent and flexible representation of the rest of the fuels.
 It enables OPEN-PROM to capture the evolution of fossil fuels, bioenergy and alternative fuels, while maintaining consistency in energy balances and allowing interactions with demand sectors, fuel prices, technology choices and emissions across a wide range of scenarios.